ONSgeo/geospatial-training/_docs/make_a_good_map.md

 A heatmap is created by using point data to make an interpolated surface which represents the density of data points across a geographic area; this surface can also be weighted by an attribute of the underlying data.
 The surface is coloured with a continuous colour ramp.
 Heatmaps make it easy to understand the overall trends in point data, including by highlighting areas of particularly high or low density.
 However, through the creation of an interpolated surface, error can be introduced into your analysis.
 So, this is a better style of map to visualise data for overall trends, rather than for accurate numerical analysis.

-The map below is an example of a heatmap for burglaries in London which has been wieghted by financial loss per burglary.
+The map below is an example of a heatmap for burglaries in London which has been weighted by financial loss per burglary.
 Across the map you can see areas with higher density, shown in a darker colour.
 These represent areas where there have been a high number of burglaries or where there has been a high financial loss.

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/heatmap.png?raw=true" width="80%" alt="Heatmap of burglary incidents in London">